 The average dividend cover across the 10 highest yielding shares was also low, at just 1.13 times, placing the future stability of the highest yielders dividends at risk.

-This is considered a key metric to assess whether a company is in a healthy position to distribute dividends.
-It is calculated by dividing earnings per share (EPS) by the dividend per share (DPS).
+A key indicator of dividend sustainability is dividend cover.
+This is considered an important metric in assessing whether a company is in a healthy position to distribute the level of dividends it proposes to.
+The metric is calculated by dividing earnings per share by dividend per share.

-As a rule of thumb, a low dividend cover score - around one times or lower – suggests dividends are vulnerable, as the company is using most if not all of its profits to fund the dividend.
-A figure of two or more is viewed as comfortable because it is a sign the business is not over distributing.
+As a rule of thumb, a low dividend cover score – of around one times or lower – suggests that dividends are vulnerable, as the company is using most, if not all, of its profits to fund its dividends.
+A figure of two or more times is viewed as comfortable, because it is a sign that a business is not over-distributing.

 Subscribe to Money Observer Magazine